StackVista/stackstate-docs/setup/kubernetes_install/customize_config.md

 # Customize StackState configuration

-The readme of the [StackState Helm chart](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate) documents all possible customizations.
+A number of values can be set in the [StackState Helm chart](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate).
 For example, it is possible to customize the `tolerations` and `nodeSelectors` for each of the components.

-## Change configuration
+## Custom configuration for StackState `server`

-For StackState server, the Helm chart has a value to drop in custom configuration, this is especially convenient for customizing authentication.
-An example to set a different "forgot password link" \(for the StackState login page\):
+For the StackState `server` service, custom configuration can be dropped directly into the Helm chart.
+This is the advised way to override the default configuration that StackState ships with and is especially convenient for customizing authentication.

+For example, you can set a custom "forgot password link" for the StackState login page:

+{% tabs %}
+{% tab title="values.yaml" %}
 ```text
 stackstate:
   components: